 Breakfast time in Mexico

-Us Mexicans usually have 3 big meals a day, desayuno, comida y cena.
-Breakfast, the most important one, takes place first thing in the morning, anytime between 7 -10 am.
-After that comes lunch, also quite hearty, anywhere from 2 to 5pm and dinner is around 7pm.
+Some say this is the most important meal of the day, that is certainly true for most of us Mexicans.
+An average household would usually have 3 big meals a day, desayuno, comida y cena; breakfast being the heartiest one, takes place first thing in the morning, anytime between 7 -10 am.
+After that comes lunch, also quite heavy, anywhere from 2 to 5pm and dinner is commonly served around 7pm.

-Dinner, which at times might be called merienda, is just a small meal or snack to help the body get through the night.
-Many believe that smaller nighttime meals is a healthier way to eat since your body doesn’t need much energy to sleep.
+Dinner, which at times might be called merienda, consists of a small meal or snack to help your body make it through the night.
+Some people believe that smaller nighttime meals is a healthier way to eat since your body doesn’t need much energy to sleep.

 Atole and Tamales

-The warm, thick and hearty drink that usually accompanies tamales is called atole, which is traditionally made with corn dough, water, sugar and cinnamon.
+The warm, thick and hearty drink that usually accompanies tamales is called atole, which is traditionally made with corn dough, water, sugar and cinnamon and when it’s mixed with chocolate it goes by the name of champurrado.

 A warm drink and a pastry

-Cafe de olla, cafe con leche and pastries, also known as pan dulce, are found on practically every city corner, at every subway entrance, and at every busy intersection.
-Coffee from the pot or café de olla is a warm and delicious brew made with coffee beans, cinnamon and piloncillo ( a type of raw sugar very similar to molasses).
-Cafe con leche is warm milk and a spoonful of instant coffee.
+Coffee from the pot or café de olla is a warm and delicious brew made with coffee beans, cinnamon and piloncillo (a type of raw sugar very similar to molasses).
+Café con leche is warm milk and a spoonful of instant coffee.
 They’re both the best accompaniment for a delicious Mexican pastry such as the very traditional conchas, a brioche-like bun topped with a sugary crust vanilla or chocolate flavored.

-Want to know more about Mexico City’s food, markets, chilaquiles and tacos?
-Join one of our food tours!
+Want to discover more about Mexico City’s food, markets, chilaquiles and more Mexican breakfast foods by the hand of a local in love with food?
+Join one of our food tours with my new food tour company called:

 Need help planning your trip?
 Think of us as you Culinary Concierges, send us an email at email@example.com